 SSL Certificate Renewal Made Easy

-In the My Orders tab, click the Renew button next to the certificate you want to renew and complete the renewal request.
+On the My Orders tab, next to the certificate you want to renew (and complete the renewal request), click Renew.
 After you complete the renewal request, DigiCert will perform a quick cross-check verification.
 If your organization’s information was changed in the CSR, you may need to provide new documentation to verify the changes.

 STEP 4: Once approved, the renewed certificate is sent to the certificate contact in an email.
 You can also download the renewed certificate in your DigiCert Management Console.

 STEP 5: On your server, install and configure the new certificate.
 We recommend that you make sure the new certificate is installed and configured properly before you uninstall your old certificate.
 This way if there is a problem with your new certificate or if there is a delay in getting your new certificate installed your sites are still secure.